-The food is just as unique as the decorations with standouts being a hamburger that had bacon, peanut butter and mayonnaise.
+The food is just as unique as the decorations with standouts being a hamburger that had bacon, peanut butter, and mayonnaise.
 They also had a lot of veggie burgers and chicken sandwiches.
-All burgers were served with curly fries and ranged from 7 to 10 dollars.
-I opted to try both the aforementioned peanut butter and bacon burger and a burger with cheese, sour cream, avocado and green chilies.
+All burgers were served with curly fries and ranged from 7 to 10 dollars (as of 2014).
+I opted to try both the aforementioned peanut butter and bacon burger and a burger with cheese, sour cream, avocado, and green chilies.

-The peanut butter burger had a subtle taste that was not too overpowering and everyone that tried it admitted that it was a lot better than they had expected.
+The peanut butter burger had a subtle taste that was not too overpowering, and everyone that tried it admitted that it was a lot better than they had expected.
 However, the stand out for me was the sour cream and chilis burger.
 I couldn’t believe how good it was.
-It had a really great flavor that I could not put down.
+It had a great flavor that I could not stop eating.
 I highly recommend this burger if you go there.

 Fanny Anns Saloon was a huge hit in my books.
-It had great food, great atmosphere and a unique collection of history that you could look at while waiting for your meal.
-I am sure Old Town Sacramento has a lot of great options I have not tried but you should at least walk in and look around old Fanny Ann’s Saloon when in Old Town, it is great.
-Check out the rest of the photos, get directions and leave a comment below.
+It had great food, a great atmosphere, and a unique collection of history that you could look at while waiting for your meal.
+I am sure Old Sacramento has a lot of great options I have not tried, but you should at least walk in and look around old Fanny Ann’s Saloon when in Old Town, it is excellent.